-See picture below (ignore the fact that the railings are already painted).
+See the picture below (ignore the fact that the railings are already painted).

-The two longer railing segments installed quickly to the porch posts.
+The two longer railing segments were installed quickly to the porch posts.

 The bottoms were secured to the 2 x 4 feet, and the handrails were secured using L brackets to the porch posts.

-The short side segment took a little more time due to a wood-to-brick mount required.
+The short side of the wood porch railing segment took a little more time due to a wood-to-brick mount required.